section-engineering-education/engineering-education/articles/regular-expressions-in-python/index.md

 Remember those websites where your password must be between 8-12 characters with atleast one capital letter, one small letter and one number?
 You miss any one of those, and your password is invalid.
 In the backend, every attempt you take at making a password is matched with a RegEx and ensures your password follows the right format.

-The computational resources wasted while scaling up the format checks when if-elif-else comparisons are used instead of REgExes is quite significant.
+The computational resources wasted while scaling up the format checks when if-elif-else comparisons are used instead of RegExes is quite significant.

 And it doesn't just stop there.